The Cistercian-Trappist Monastery

 this site is be united with us in prayer.
 You pray for us.
 We pray for you.

-is a Christian who believes that all of us who are baptised into Christ are one in him.
+A monk is a Christian who believes that all of us who are baptised into Christ are one

-we are trying to do for the benefit of the human family.
-We come together as
+makes concrete what we are trying to do for the benefit of the human family.
+We come together as a community

 The monastic community and its guests also celebrate